 |Capital contributions, grants and subsidies||10%|

-The Other classification includes $72 million of interest costs either externally recovered or not allocated to Groups of Activities.
-Capital expenditure for Te Kaha and IT projects are also included.
+The other classification includes $94 million of interest costs either externally recovered or not allocated to Groups of Activities.
+Capital expenditures for Te Kaha and IT projects are also included.

 |Total Council spending, by activity||$000||%|